victoyyc/DATA-310/feb07_informal_response.md

 2. The length of the labels of the training set is 60000.
 3. The shape of the images test set is 10000.

 This is a random test image.
 The predicted label with highest probability is 7.
+Because I used the softmax function, the probability graph shows that the probability for 7 is 1.0 and the rest is 0.0

 ![why](informal_response07_pic1.png)
 ![caption](informal_response07_pic2.png)